Polish lawmakers overturn senate veto on disputed media law - KESQ

 Polish lawmakers overturn senate veto on disputed media law

-WARSAW, Poland (AP) — Poland’s lawmakers have overturned a Senate veto on a media bill seen as targeting a U.S.-owned television network’s ability to keep broadcasting news often critical of the right-wing government.
-The lower house, or Sejm, unexpectedly returned to the law that seemed to be put on freeze after the Senate rejected it in September.
-The lower house voted 229-212 Friday to reject the veto.
-The bill now needs approval from the Polish president to become law.
-It would prevent any non-European entity from owning more than a 49% stake in television or radio broadcasters in Poland.
+WARSAW, Poland (AP) — Poland’s president will have the final decision on a controversial media bill seen as targeting a U.S.-owned TV network that’s often critical of the Polish government, after lawmakers overturned a Senate veto on the proposed legislation.
+The lower house unexpectedly returned to the law that seemed to be put on freeze after the Senate rejected it in September.
+Lawmakers voted 229-212 Friday to reject the veto.
+The bill now needs approval from the president to become law.
+It would prevent any non-European entity from owning more than a 49% stake in Polish broadcasters.
 Its practical effect would be to force Discovery Inc., the U.S. owner of Poland’s largest private television network, TVN, to sell its Polish holdings.